Introduction to Caching and Caching Strategies

 The reverse proxy cache acts as an intermediary between the browser and the web server.
 When a user makes a request, the reverse proxy cache checks if it has a copy of the requested data.
 If yes, it will serve a cached version to the user rather than forwarding the request to the web server.

-We can also use the key-value database to cache application data.
+We can also use key-value database to cache application data.
 These databases are typically accessed by the application code.
 Unlike reverse proxies, which cache HTTP responses for specific requests, key-value databases can cache any user-specific data or frequently accessed data based on need.

 Content Delivery Network (CDN)

-Content Delivery Network (CDN) is designed to improve the delivery speed of static content like web pages, images, videos, and other media files.
+Content Delivery Network is designed to improve the delivery speed of static content like web pages, images, videos, and other media files.
 These proxy servers are located in strategic locations around the world to reduce the distance between the end user and the origin server (reducing latency).

 When a user requests content from a website that uses a CDN, CDN fetches the content from the origin server and stores a copy of it.
 If the user requests the same content again, CDN serves content directly rather than fetching it again from the origin server.